build-wars/gwmultilaunch/readme.txt

 Summary
 -------
 Launching multiple copies of Guild Wars.
-(no modifications to Guild Wars files needed!)
+(no modifications to Guild Wars files!)

 ------------
 Requirements
 ------------
 1) Guild Wars
 2) .NET Framework 2.0 or equivalent
-3) Windows XP, Vista and 7 may not work...
+3) Windows XP, Vista, or 7

 -----
 Usage